nitzanav/active-admin/README.md

 2. Authorization with CanCanCanAbilityAdapter :

-3. Limit changes permissions to specific fields :
+3. Limit changes permissions to specific fields - see below.

 ### Filters